GrapheneOS/hardened_malloc/README.md

 * Possible slab locations are skipped and remain memory protected, leaving slab size class regions interspersed with guard pages
 * Zero size allocations are memory protected
-* Protected allocator metadata
+* Protected allocator state (including all metadata)
-    * Address space for metadata is entirely reserved during initialization and never reused for allocations or anything else
+    * Address space for state is entirely reserved during initialization and never reused for allocations or anything else
+    * State within global variables is entirely read-only after initialization with pointers to the isolated allocator state so leaking the address of the library doesn't leak the address of writable state
+    * [in-progress] Protection via Memory Protection Keys (MPK) on x86\_64
-    * [implementing stronger protection is in-progress]
+    * [implementing stronger state protection is in-progress]
 * Extension for retrieving the size of allocations with fallback to a sentinel for pointers not managed by the allocator
     * Can also return accurate values for pointers *within* small allocations